stevedomin/bigflake/README.md

 ## Using with Ecto

-There are several you can use Bigflake ids as primary keys in your Ecto model.
+There are several ways you can use Bigflake ids as primary keys in your Ecto schemas.

 ### Base62-encoded string